HoGentTIN/linux-training-hogent/modules/linux_distributions/030_linux_distributions_theory.md

 When you are new to Linux, and are looking for a distribution with a graphical desktop and all the tools that you need as a daily driver, check out the latest Linux Mint (suitable for computer novices and experienced computer users alike) or Fedora (recommended for power users and IT professionals).

-If you only want to practice the Linux command line, or are interested in the use of Linux as a server, then install a VM with the latest release of either Debian stable and/or AlmaLinux (without graphical interface)[^1].
+If you only want to practice the Linux command line, or are interested in the use of Linux as a server, then install a VM with the latest release of either Debian stable and/or AlmaLinux (without graphical interface)[^distro_advice].

 As you gain experience, you can try out other distributions and see what you like best.
 Good luck on your journey and enjoy the ride!

-[^1]: Remark that this advice was originally written in 2015 and basically still holds in 2024.
+[^distro_advice]: Remark that this advice was originally written in 2015 and basically still holds in 2024.
 The only amendment is that AlmaLinux has taken the place of CentOS as a recommendation for a server OS.